gowtham1337/PS2_Chrome_Extension/README.md

 in a new page and contains more details about each entry.
 This extension crawls through the table, gets the links, fetches the data for each link and populates a table with this data.

-The extension also has the ability to export this data into an Excel sheet
+The extension also has the ability to export this data into an Excel sheet using DataTables jquery plugin.